escuccim/mammography-models/ReadMe.md

 <img src="1.0.0.45b.9.1_results.png" alt="Binary Accuracy and Recall of Model 1.0.0.45 on Dataset 9" align="center"><br>
 <i>Figure 2 - Binary Accuracy and Recall for Model 1.0.0.45 on Dataset 9</i>

-Figure three shows the training metrics for model 1.0.0.35 trained on dataset 9 for binary classification.
-The validation accuracy tracks the training accuracy much more closely than did 1.0.0.45 although the recall is more volatile.
+Figure 3 shows the training metrics for model 1.0.0.35 trained on dataset 9 for binary classification.
+The validation accuracy tracks the training accuracy much more closely than did 1.0.0.45 although the recall remains volatile.

 <img src="1.0.0.35b.9_results.png" alt="Binary Accuracy and Recall of Model 1.0.0.35 on Dataset 9" align="center"><br>
 <i>Figure 3 - Binary Accuracy and Recall for Model 1.0.0.35 on Dataset 9</i>